 Soups are also a fabulous way to pack lots of nutrition into a meal and stretch ingredients.
 We love to make our Tasty Lentil Soup, which is surprisingly high in protein and SO affordable per serving.

 If you still find yourself resistant to the money it might take to clean up your family’s diet, think of it this way: every dollar you spend on healthy food is an investment in your health and longevity.
 Missing days of work due to illness or paying for monthly prescription medications is a whole lot more expensive than making healthy choices now.

 Food has the power to make us healthier (or not), and by investing a little more in healthy foods now, you’ll likely save your family money in the future.
 Try taking just a few steps at a time, whether that’s switching to organic veggies or heading to your farmer’s market to shop.

-If you have questions about healthy eating or improving your lifestyle, you can book an appointment by clicking here.
+If you have questions about healthy eating or improving your lifestyle, you can book an appointment at our functional medicine practice by clicking here.
 We are also happy to speak with you at (317) 989-8463, Monday-Thursday, from 8AM – 5PM Eastern time.
 We’d love to help you make a healthy lifestyle attainable.